Daniel Linares / Safran

 LEAP, the successor to the CFM56

-Safran engines also power some 20 types of military aircraft in 30 countries.
+Safran Aircraft Engines also power some 20 types of military aircraft in 30 countries.
 Our engines for the Rafale and Mirage 2000 fighters have become global benchmarks.
 Safran also supplies the TP400 engine for the Airbus A400M military transport, via the European consortium Europrop International: the TP400 is the most powerful turboprop engine in the West, developing some 11,600 shaft horsepower.
 We are also a partner in FCAS (Future Combat Air System), a French-British program to develop a new-generation combat drone.
-See the video.

 Several Safran companies combine their skills to leverage synergies in the design, production, sale and support of aircraft engines.